 If you’re applying to selective schools, you might have to submit SAT Subject Test scores along with your regular SAT (or ACT) scores.
-The Biology Subject Test is a popular one because a vast majority of students take biology in high school, and most people find it less intimidating than chemistry or physics.
-This test can be a great way to fulfill your subject test requirements, especially if you plan on studying biology in college and want to show off your skills.
+The Biology Subject Test (also called Biology SAT II) is a popular one because a vast majority of students take biology in high school, and most students find it less intimidating than chemistry or physics.
+This test can be a great way to fulfill your Subject Test requirements, especially if you plan on studying biology in college and want to show off your skills.

-In this study guide, I’ll give you all the background information you need to start studying for the test as well as example questions, practice materials, and study tips to use along the way.
+In this study guide, I’ll give you all the background information you need to start studying for the Biology Subject Test as well as example questions, practice materials, and study tips to use along the way.

-You can choose to take either Biology Ecological (Biology-E) or Biology Molecular (Biology-M).
-According to the College Board, Biology-E "leans more toward biological communities, populations, and energy flow” while Biology-M is “geared toward biochemistry, cellular structure and processes, such as respiration and photosynthesis."
+In terms of Biology SAT Subject Tests, you can choose to take either Biology Ecological (Biology-E) or Biology Molecular (Biology-M).
+According to the College Board's descriptions of the two SAT Subject Tests, Biology-E "leans more toward biological communities, populations, and energy flow," whereas Biology-M is more "geared toward biochemistry, cellular structure and processes, such as respiration and photosynthesis."

 Both versions have the same test format and guidelines: